yanranecon/yanranecon.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Joint Program in Financial Economics at The University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics.
+I am on the academic job market in Fall 2022/Spring 2023.

 **Research Interests**: Asset Pricing, Macroeconomics